DataTalksClub/machine-learning-zoomcamp/cohorts/2026/06-trees/images/2026-09-09-provenance-ledger.md

 [`2026-09-09-provenance-crops.sh`](2026-09-09-provenance-crops.sh) script and
 ImageMagick's `-crop WIDTHxHEIGHT+X+Y` geometry.
 The camera tile, recorder controls, browser chrome, and unrelated notebook cells are outside the crop where applicable.
-The source JPG, crop JPG, and already-published imagegen PNG are all retained together.
+The source JPG, crop JPG, and published imagegen PNG are all retained together.

 The seven diagram crops use the coordinates recorded in the original rollout notes.
-The four summary crops are bounded reconstructions from the original notebook screenshots: the earlier rollout recorded the source/output pairing but not the crop coordinates, so this commit makes the selected content region durable without rewriting the existing PNG.
-That distinction is recorded here instead of treating a newly reconstructed crop as proof of an unavailable historical temporary file.
+The four summary crops are bounded content regions from the original notebook screenshots.
+Each regenerated summary output is made with imagegen using the original JPG and its matching bounded crop only; the old crisp PNG is not supplied as a reference.

 No sharpening, upscaling, or imagegen operation is performed by the crop script.
 It only preserves the source content region needed to audit the